 Think about the people you trust.
 Who are they?
 How do you know that you trust them?
 The answers may be straightforward or difﬁcult to answer.
 Let’s explore the concept of trust.

 What is trust?

-In any trusting relationship one must first acknowledge that a relationship must exist between two parties.
+In any trusting relationship, one must ﬁrst acknowledge that a relationship exists between the two parties.
 This could be two individuals, two teams, or two organizations.

 A second key concept is the expectation that the other individual will do something for the trustor.
 Since relationships are typically a two-way street, there is always an expectation, whether explicit or implicit, that this is the case – one person will do something for the other.
 It may not necessarily be that the individual will do something speciﬁc, but there is the expectation that s/he will act or behave in a certain way.